Support Articles

 Audacity can be used for recording and editing voice tracks for things like podcasts and memos.

-Ardour is for more advanced audo engineering.
+Ardour is for more advanced audio engineering.
 It contains a multi-channel track and midi mixing program.

 LMMS, Ardour and Audacity are all available in the Pop!_Shop.